how do i become a notary public in washington state how do i become a notary public in washington state

 Completing the Notary Commission Application

 Applicants fill out the Notary Public Commission application, available on the Washington State Department of Licensing (DOL) website.
 They must provide personal details, such as full name, address, and contact information.
 The applicant’s intent and purpose for seeking a notary commission should be clearly stated—whether for employment or community service.
-It’s essential to confirm all information for accuracy to avoid delays in processing.
+It’s essential to confirm all information accurately to avoid delays in processing.

 Submitting the Application and Fee

 After completing the application, submit it along with the required fee to the Washington State DOL.
 As of the latest updates, the fee for applying for a notary commission in Washington is $30.
 Payment options, including mailing a check or using available online payment methods, expedite processing.
 Applicants receive confirmation after submission, and processing typically takes a few weeks.
-Once approved, they receive their commission certificate as confirmation of their status as a notary public.
+Once approved, they receive their commission certificate confirming their status as a notary public.

 Notary Training and Examination